eoscanada/eosc/README.md

 Features in the work
 --------------------

-* Have `serve` default to asking a confirmation on the command line before signing each transactions.
+* Have `serve` default to asking a confirmation on the command line before signing each transaction.
 * Add `--accept` to auto-accepts signatures (only if listening on a local address).
 * Shamir Secret Sharing-encoded wallets, with support for fast and easy multi-sig, even through a secure network.
 * A full suite of tools to help Block Producers, developers, end users, in their every day life.